BorisMolch/pfrontend-temp/content/blog/the-new-chamber-music-enabling-vr-collaboration-with-ensemble-contrechamps.md

 date = 2021-03-17T23:00:00Z
-description = "Working with Patch means Liminar in Mexico City and Ensemble Contrechamps in Geneva are able to explore new worlds and connect over distances." image = "/uploads/ensemble1.jpg" title = "How PatchXR can connect classical musicians with the virtual - and across distances" type = "featured"
+description = "Working with Patch means Liminar in Mexico City and Ensemble Contrechamps in Geneva are able to explore new worlds and connect over distances." image = "/uploads/ensemble1.jpg" title = "How PatchXR can connect classically trained musicians with the virtual - and across distances" type = "featured"

 +++
 Meet this millennium's new chamber music.
-Instead of a palace or concert hall, the chamber can be in a fanciful virtual space, as classical chops meet up with augmented digital dimensions.
+Instead of a palace or concert hall, the chamber can be in a fanciful virtual space, as new music instrumental chops meet up with augmented digital dimensions.

 Held back by pandemic restrictions, renowned new music players Ensemble Contrechamps recently got to explore that new playground and see what they could discover.
 That included both a hands-on lab with the PatchXR team in the ensemble's home city of Geneva and a distance collaboration with Mexico City's Liminar.
 When that tour couldn't take place in person, the two adventurous ensembles were able to meet in a shared space.